devbravo/Banking-Intent-Classifier-BE/notebooks/README.md

 	•	Evaluate the model using accuracy and classification reports on the test dataset.

   **Key Findings**
+  - Data augmentation techniques helped in increasing from initial accuracty of 60%
+  - Handling class imbalance improved accuracy, F1, Recall, and precision on most classes
-  - The model achieved a accury of 85%
+  - The model achieved a final accuracy of 85%
   - To Improve model accuracy and accuracy on certain classes more training data is needed